Find Trade Colleges

 93% Freshmen Loans

-There are 115 full-time undergraduates at Hawaii Medical College, and 150 students altogether.
+There are 150 students at Hawaii Medical College in total, 115 are full-time undergraduates.
 The school has a student-to-faculty ratio of 22 to 1.

-93% of Hawaii Medical College students take out loans to afford college costs.
-The average amount of student loans is $9,214 a year.
+Roughly 93% of students at Hawaii Medical College take out loans to pay for college.
+The typical student loan amount is $9,214 a year.
 The student loan default rate of 2.6% means most graduates are not struggling to pay off their loans.

 #4